the alarm was strident and it wouldn’t stop. he reached out in his sleep, eyes still tightly shut, searching for his phone.

 he brought her left foot over onto his lap. an urge to run his hands over it and all around assailed him… the silver anklet rested along her ankle, glinting. he flicked the bells, they made that tiny ringing sound. mesmerised, he stroked her foot with his thumb.

-there was a miniscule convulsive movement of the leg and a faint “arnav ji!” was heard. he couldn’t see her face, but he liked the helplessness in her voice. he let his finger tips trail up the centre of her sole from the heel to the toes. he heard a ragged sigh behind him.
+there was a minuscule convulsive movement of the leg and a faint “arnav ji!” was heard. he couldn’t see her face, but he liked the helplessness in her voice. he let his finger tips trail up the centre of her sole from the heel to the toes. he heard a ragged sigh behind him.

 he smiled slightly.